zhujunzhujunzhu/cad-viewer-new/packages/cad-viewer/README.md

 Use `cad-viewer` if you want a **ready-to-use Vue 3 component** for viewing and editing CAD files with a modern UI, dialogs, toolbars, and state management.
 This package is ideal if:

 - You want to quickly embed a high-performance CAD viewer/editor into your Vue application with minimal setup.
+- You need support for both local file loading (from user's computer) and remote file loading (from URLs).
 - You need a solution that handles file loading, rendering, layer/entity management, and user interactions out of the box.
 - You want seamless integration with optimized SVG and THREE.js renderers, internationalization, and theming.
 - You do **not** want to build your own UI from scratch.